-Here is the 8-min video we made of our weekend.
+Here is the 8-min video we made of our 2019 Berkshires weekend.
 If you like it, subscribe to our YouTube Channel for more!

-We started our Berkshires picnicking on a recent Saturday morning in July at the breathtaking grounds of the Mount Estate and Gardens in Lenox.
-Mount was Shakespeare and Company’s original location when they started in 1978 but now it is where their “family” style performance happens in the summer.
+We started our Berkshires picnicking in the summer of 2019 on a Saturday morning in July at the breathtaking grounds of the Mount Estate and Gardens in Lenox.
+Mount was Shakespeare and Company’s original location when they founded the company in 1978 but now it is where their “family” style performance happens in the summer.
 (You can follow us on the backstage tour of the theater’s Lenox campus in this post).

-This year’s “lawn” production is Taming of the Shrew (July 9- August 17) – a comedy that asks “big” questions about love, marriage, family and friendship.
-Director Kelly Galvin created this 90-minute production for the regional tour earlier in the spring but expanded it for the larger setting at the Mount (dates and ticket info here).
+Summer 2019 “lawn” production was Taming of the Shrew – a comedy that asks “big” questions about love, marriage, family and friendship.
+Director Kelly Galvin created this 90-minute production for the regional tour earlier in the spring but expanded it for the larger setting at the Mount.

 The costumes and decorations incorporate contemporary flourishes and create bold world that as Galvin says, is “different from, but related to, our own.”